CHPC-Training/OpenStack/README.md

 The idea is to approach this in numerical order of the directory structure, but to get somewhat more out of this, the following order is recommended:
 - Sections 0, 1, 2, and 3.1.
 - Section 4 and then back to 3.2.

+NB!
+If you are attending the workshop for this at the CHPC National Conference, then you may skip section 0.